tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. **TODO** noiseSource

-The noise source is configured to create noise transmissions which overlap both host pair's Wifi channels.
+The noise source is configured to create noise transmissions which overlap both host pair's Wifi channels. -> **TODO** redundant

-Background noise is specified as power density, instead of power.
+Background noise is specified as power density, instead of power. -> power is meaningless if there are multiple signals with bandwidths

 .. **TODO** this is important because the transmissions are defined that way as well ?